Honest Reviews

 Many large campuses have informal Discord/Telegram groups.
 Hard to find from outside, but very honest once you're in.

-4. Verified, anonymous mentor platforms (Edwiso)
+4. Verified, anonymous paid mentor platforms (Edwiso)

 5. Campus visits (if feasible)